Reducing cancer disparities is at the heart of the University of Illinois Cancer Center.

 Jennifer Newsome, MS is an experienced leader in administration with expertise in pre-award, post-award, and project/study management.
 Ms. Newsome provides 10+ years’ experience in laboratory, clinical and community-based settings.
 Jennifer has a proven track record in operational management across multiple federal and investigator-initiated studies which focus on health equity in medically underserved communities.

 Maria Olivero is currently a Community Health Navigator for the University of Illinois Cancer Center under project UI CAAN (University of Illinois Cancer Screening; Access; Awareness; Navigation).
-Maria works with UI Cancer Center community partners in the Humboldt Park, primarily Norwegian-American Hospital to help identify women who are in need of access to care including cervical cancer screenings.
+Maria works with University of Illinois Cancer Center community partners in the Humboldt Park, primarily Norwegian-American Hospital to help identify women who are in need of access to care including cervical cancer screenings.
 Maria has a Bachelor’s degree in Spanish from Northeastern Illinois University Chicago.
 She also holds a certification as a medical interpreter from Cross Cultural Interpreting Services.
 Maria has worked with community partners in the Latino Community for more than 30 years providing health education and community outreach.
 Maria’s goal is to try to educate Latinas women about the importance of cervical cancer screenings, a cancer that if detected early, is treatable.

 Tonya Shani Roberson